Canabalt: Release and ports

-Originally released in Adobe Flash on Saltsman's own web site, the game has since been ported to many platforms including iOS, Android, Steam, PlayStation Portable, Ouya and the Chrome Web Store.
-It was available on online gaming sites such as Kongregate and Newgrounds.
+Originally released as an Adobe Flash game on Saltsman's own web site, the game has since been ported to many platforms, including iOS, Android, Steam, PlayStation Portable, Ouya and the Chrome Web Store.
+It is also available on online gaming sites such as Kongregate and Newgrounds.
 The official Android/Ouya port is published by Kittehface Software, primarily a publisher of live wallpapers, under license from Saltsman.
 The PlayStation Portable version is published by Beatshapers.

 In 2011, Canabalt was ported to the Commodore 64 home computer by Paul Koller.
 This official conversion became available as a cartridge in January 2012.
 In March 2012, Canabalt was included in the Humble Bundle for Android 2.

+In 2024, Friday Night Funkin' programmer Cameron "ninjamuffin99" Taylor was given the game's original ActionScript 3 source code, which he used to port Canabalt to HTML5 using the HaxeFlixel game engine, a version of Saltsman's Flixel game engine utilizing the Haxe programming language and OpenFL.
+Cameron has stated that Flixel being an "ancestor" to HaxeFlixel helped with the porting process, and that the HTML5 port is "actually very close to what Adam wrote nearly 15 years ago".
+Cameron also released the port's source code with Saltsman's permission, and the game was officially updated to the HTML5 version on Newgrounds and the official Canabalt website, with high score boards using Newgrounds' API.

 Reception

 Canabalt has met with positive reviews.
 The iOS version holds aggregate scores of 77 out of 100 on Metacritic, based on 8 reviews, and 86% on GameRankings, also based on 8 reviews.
 The PSP version holds a score of 72% on GameRankings, based on 7 reviews.

 Bonnie Eisenman of 148Apps scored the iOS version 4 out of 5, writing "Canabalt is a gem that daringly mixes simple gameplay with an incredibly complex world, proving that minimalism doesn't have to equal minimal entertainment.
 If you're looking for a simple, quick-play game, this is one to buy."
 TouchGen's Torbjorn Kamblad also scored it 4 out of 5, arguing that the iOS version improved on the original Flash version; "Tighter controls, and a better overview of your surroundings make the portable version a classic."
 TouchArcade's Eli Hodapp scored it 5 out of 5, comparing the game to Doodle Jump; "I've probably sunk more combined hours in to Doodle Jump than any other game on my iPhone, and Canabalt has the exact same appeal.
 The pixel art graphics are great, the soundtrack is phenomenal, and [...] it's hard to find anything not to like about the game."